DataDog/documentation/content/integrations/servicenow.md

 {{< img src="integrations/servicenow/servicenow-import-update-set.png" alt="servicenow integration" responsive="true">}}

-Once you uploaded the XML file, it will show a state of _Loaded_.
+Once you upload the XML file, it shows a state of _Loaded_.
 Click on the name of the update set to preview and commit the code to the system.

 {{< img src="integrations/servicenow/servicenow-loaded-update-set.png" alt="servicenow integration" responsive="true">}}